 A bigger picture of giving words our power lies in what my former sociology professor called the Era of Entitlement.
 Everything is offensive, so society is expected to be politically correct to avoid hurting increasingly sensitive feelings.
 I heard a rant about trigger warnings, in which the speaker told a story of a few parties that she hosted.
 A trigger warning is a disclaimer for an article or video, warning people that the material will be discussing sensitive topics that can trigger depression.
 There was a guy who attended her parties, and would go upstairs and burst into tears if he heard someone say the word “blue.”
 Evidently, other mundane words also have the power to trigger people.

 Words like “blue,” “grass,” and even “bluegrass” have been around for centuries.
 I’m fairly certain that grown men and women weren’t throwing tantrums or fighting over these words until recently.
 When it became socially acceptable and enabling to have that level of animosity towards words, then all hell broke loose to the point of extreme reactions.
 People are getting fired for using certain words.
-Some people believe that telling a woman that she’s beautiful when you don’t know her is a form of rape.
+Some people believe that telling a woman that she’s beautiful, or even saying “good morning” when you don’t know her is a form of rape.
 College students are afforded “safe spaces” on campus that protects them from opposing ideas and beliefs.

 The old me would love it if society was this sensitive towards my “trigger words.”
 The present, and therefore gifted, me knows that level of power in words is just retarded.
 Oh, did I mention that I use that word now?